Free — Rikki Skill

 5

 Start a new conversation inside the project.
-Paste a meeting transcript, Slack thread, or any conversation where product or engineering decisions were made.
-Rikki will interpret the intent, generate governed artifacts, score confidence, and surface gaps.
+First, tell Rikki your tech stack — this becomes the baseline for every spec it generates.
+Then paste a transcript and Rikki will interpret the intent, generate governed specs (one per feature), score confidence, and surface gaps.

 "Here's a transcript from our product planning meeting.
 Generate the appropriate artifacts."